RuairidhScott-Brown/Roar/02.Areas/git/adding_new_branch.md

-# How to Add a New Branch in Git
+io;h# How to Add a New Branch in Git

 This is quite simple, all you have to do is execute one command.